Differentially Private Distributed Nonconvex Stochastic Optimization with Quantized Communication: Preliminaries and problem formulation

 \subsection{Quantized communication}

-To improve communication efficiency of the algorithm, a probabilistic quantizer is used to quantize the exchanged information.
-The probabilistic quantizer is a randomized mapping that maps an input to different values in a discrete set with some probability distribution.
-In this paper, we consider the probabilistic quantizers satisfying the following assumption: \begin{asm} \textnormal{ The probabilistic quantizer $Q(x)$ is unbiased and its variance is bounded, which means there exists $\Delta>0$, such that $\E(Q(x)|x)=x$ and $\E(|Q(x)\!-\!x|^2|x)\!\le\!\Delta^2$.} \end{asm} \begin{rmk} \textnormal{ Assumption \ref{assumption 3: quantizer} is standard and commonly used (see e.g. \cite{reisizadeh2019robust,ding2021differentially}).
-Here is an example: Given $\Delta>0$, the quantizer $Q(x)$ with the following probability distribution satisfies Assumption \ref{assumption 3: quantizer} by Lemma 1 of \cite{aysal2008distributed}. } \end{rmk}
+Due to the network bandwidth limitation, the exchange of the uncompressed information brings communication burden.
+To address this, the probabilistic quantizer is used to quantize the exchanged information in this paper, which is a randomized mapping that maps an input to different values in a discrete set with some probability distribution, and satisfies the following assumption: \begin{asm} The probabilistic quantizer $Q(x)$ is unbiased and its variance is bounded, which means there exists $\Delta>0$, such that $\E(Q(x)|x)=x$ and $\E(|Q(x)\!-\!x|^2|x)\!\le\!\Delta^2$. \end{asm} \begin{rmk} Assumption \ref{assumption 3: quantizer} is standard and commonly used (see e.g. \cite{ding2021differentially}).
+Here is an example: Given $\Delta>0$, the quantizer $Q(x)$ with the following probability distribution satisfies Assumption \ref{assumption 3: quantizer} by Lemma 1 of \cite{aysal2008distributed}: \end{rmk}